Tanmay-1502/harmony-rn/README.md

-# HARMONY - DATING APP FOR SPECIALLY ABLED PEOPLE
+# HARMONY - SOCIAL NETWORKING APP FOR SPECIALLY ABLED PEOPLE

 This app is  made using React Native and Expo.
 Tailwind CSS is used for styling.